KurzGedanke/toDecimalIP/README.md

 # toDecimalIP
-A javascript to convert a Hex IP to a Decimal IP
+This is a website which converts a hex ip to a decimal ip.